daos-stack/daos/src/control/server/README.md

 To clarify with respect to environment variables affecting the behaviour of `daos_io_server` instances:

-*  If the trigger environment variable is set in the user's shell, the control plane will use the environment variables set in the shell.
+- If the trigger environment variable is set in the user's shell, the control plane will use the environment variables set in the shell.
 The config file will be ignored.
-*  If the trigger environment variable is NOT set in the user's shell, the shell environment variables will be overridden by the parameters set in the config file.
+- If the trigger environment variable is NOT set in the user's shell, the shell environment variables will be overridden by the parameters set in the config file.

-### Configuring logging through the config file
+### Logging

 Log file and level mask for both data (`daos_io_server`) and control (`daos_server`) planes can be set in the server config file.
 TODO: examples for global (control) and per-server (data) log parameters in config including DAOS specific syntax (D_LOG_MASK=ERR,mgmt=DEBUG).

-### Selecting and formatting NVMe/block device storage through the config file
+### NVMe/block-device storage

 Parameters prefixed with `nvme_` in the per-server section of the config file determine how NVMe storage will be assigned for use by DAOS on the storage node.
 TODO: examples for NVMe and AIO (emulation) classes including config file syntax and results/logging of formatting operations including generated nvme.conf file and SPDK device format through language bindings.

-### Selecting and formatting SCM/pmem storage through the config file
+### SCM/pmem storage

 Parameters prefixed with `scm_` in the per-server section of the config file determine how SCM storage will be assigned for use by DAOS on the storage node.
 TODO: examples for both DCPM and RAM (emulation) SCM classes including config file syntax and results/logging of formatting operations.